mui/material-ui/docs/data/material/migration/migration-v4/migrating-from-jss.md

 <p class="description">This guide explains how to migrate from JSS to Emotion when updating from Material UI v4 to v5.</p>

+## Migrating from JSS to Emotion

+One of the biggest changes in v5 is the swapping of JSS for [Emotion](https://emotion.sh/docs/introduction) (or styled-components as an alternative).

+Note that you may continue to use JSS after migrating to v5, and when you're ready to move over to the new styling engine, you can refactor your components progressively.

+This document reviews all the steps necessary to migrate away from JSS.

-## Migrate theme's `styleOverrides` to emotion
+## Migrate theme styleOverrides to Emotion

-Although your style overrides defined in the theme may partially work, there is an important difference on how the nested elements are styled.
+Although your style overrides defined in the theme may partially work, there is an important difference regarding how the nested elements are styled.

 The `$` syntax used with JSS will not work with Emotion.
 You need to replace those selectors with a valid class selector.